 - I know firsthand the importance of healing and the spirit of living.
 I am blessed for extra years by overcoming heart disease, kidney dysfunction, brain traumas, rib fractures, and 30 years of migraine headaches.
 I had three miscarriages, but God gave me three beautiful daughters.

 - Why I chose shame and guilt for study?
-Shame and guilt reinforce each other to produce negative emotions such as anger, depression, addictions, etc. Shame guilt harm our physical, mental, emotional, and spiritual states.
+Shame and guilt reinforce each other to produce negative emotions such as anger, depression, addictions, etc. Shame guilt harms our physical, mental, emotional, and spiritual states.
 Lack of knowledge and their secrecy gives them power.

 Acting for film 2006 2007